bayunsystems/BayunSDK/JavaScript/Quick Start/Hello World/README.md

 On the admin panel, register an email address.
 You will be asked to set security questions and an optional passphrase and select Developer as an account role.
 After registering as a developer on Bayun, you can create an application in the developer console.
 You need to provide your App name.

-We provide you with an Application Id, Application Salt, Application Secret and BaseURL when your app is registered with Bayun.
+We provide you with a Base URL, Application Id, Application Salt, Application Secret and Bayun Server Public Key when your app is registered with Bayun.

 The BaseURL, Application Id, Application Salt, and Application Secret will be needed along with the other authentication information when you authenticate with Bayun's Lockbox Management Server to use Bayun features.